alprKeskin/settlers-of-catan/README.md

-# The Settlers of Catan Game Backend
+# The Settlers of Catan Game

-The backend service of the game is written using Java Spring.
+The desktop implementation of the famous game named settlers of catan written using Java Spring (Backend) and JavaFx (Frontend).